Mosquito-borne Diseases ad

 WHAT EVERYONE SHOULD KNOW ABOUT TICKS + TICK-BORNE DISEASE

-The American dog tick is the primary carrier of Rocky Mountain spotted fever in the eastern United States.
+The American dog tick is the primary carrier of Rocky Mountain spotted fever.
 In Ohio, this tick is widespread and abundant.
 It will bite and feed on any available mammal, including humans.
+The bacteria that cause Rocky Mountain spotted fever is transmitted to humans through the tick’s saliva while feeding.
+Only 3% of the tick population carries this bacterium, so risk of exposure is low.

 The first sign of a Lyme disease infection is the characteristic “bull’s eye” rash that develops at the site of where the tick was attached to the person.
-This rash usually appears seven to 14 days after the tick exposure.
+This rash usually appears 7 to 14 days after the tick exposure.
 Other symptoms could include muscle aches, tiredness, fever, swollen glands, headache and joint pain.
 Lyme infections can have long-term, chronic complications that develop months or years after infection.

-TIPS TO REDUCE YOUR EXPOSURE TO TICKS + TICK RELATED DISEASES
+TIPS TO REDUCE YOUR EXPOSURE TO TICKS

 • • Stick to main pathways and the center of trails when hiking.